Skip to content

 [octoprint_compat]

-This enables the slicer upload feature, allowing PrusaSlicer, SuperSlicer and Cura users to directly upload gcodes.
+Enables the slicer upload feature, allowing PrusaSlicer, SuperSlicer, and Cura users to upload G-code files directly.
 This section must be explicitly included in your moonraker.conf and Moonraker must be restarted for the module to load.
-See the configuration example.
+See the slicer uploads feature docs and the configuration example.

 [announcements]

-Enables Moonraker announcements for Fluidd, so that any important Fluidd message from the developers and maintainers is shown in the Fluidd notifications.
+Enables Moonraker announcements for Fluidd, so that important messages from the developers and maintainers are shown in the Fluidd notifications panel.
+See the Moonraker [announcements] reference.

 moonraker.conf